The Neural Coding Framework for Learning Generative Models

 \paragraph{Training Setup:} The parameters of all models, whether they were updated via backprop or by the NGC learning process, were all optimized using stochastic gradient descent using mini-batches (or subsets, randomly sampled without replacement) of $200$ samples for $50$ passes through the data (epochs).
 For the backprop-based models, we re-scaled the gradients \cite{pascanu2013difficulty} by re-projecting them to a Gaussian ball with radius of $5.0$, which we found ensured stable performance across trials.
-For the GNCN models, after a weight update was made, the weight matrices were normalized such that the Euclidean norms of their columns were $1.0$.
 For each model, upon completion of training, we fit a Gaussian mixture model (GMM) to the topmost neural activity layer (to serve as the model prior).
-This density estimator was trained with expectation-maximization and contained $K = 65$ components, where each component $k$ defines a multivariate Gaussian with mean $\mu_k$ and covariance $\Sigma_k$ parameters as well as a mixing coefficient $\pi_k$.
+This density estimator was trained with expectation-maximization and contained $K = 75$ components, where each component $k \in K$ defines a multivariate Gaussian with mean $\mu_k$ and covariance $\Sigma_k$ parameters as well as a mixing coefficient $\pi_k$.

 \paragraph{The Density Modeling Task:} Given a dataset $\mathbf{X} \in \{0,1\}^{D \times S}$, where $S$ is the number of vector pattern samples and $D$ is the dimensionality of any given pattern, the goal is to learn a density model of $p(\mathbf{X})$, or the probability of sensory input data, where subset of $B$ vectors is denoted as $\mathbf{x} \in \{0,1\}^{D \times B}$.
 We parameterize the probability distribution $p(\mathbf{X})$ via $p_\Theta(\mathbf{X})$ by introducing learnable parameters $\Theta$.
 Since computing the marginal log likelihood $\log p_\Theta(\mathbf{X})$ directly is intractable for all the models in this paper, we estimate it by calculating a Monte Carlo estimate using $5000$ samples according to the recipe: 1) sample the GMM prior, 2) ancestrally sample directed neural generative model (whether a baseline or a GNCN) given the samples of the prior.